 DOI:10.1016/S1472-6483(10)61936-0

-Amino acid uptake and utilization also differ among species with mouse embryos not requiring amino acids to develop to the blastocyst stage, in contrast to bovine and human embryos
+Amino acid uptake and utilization also differ among species with mouse embryos not requiring amino acids to develop to the blastocyst stage, in contrast to bovine and human embryos.

-Mouse embryos are less sensitive to and recover more easily from changes in pH than either human or bovine embryos
+Mouse embryos are less sensitive to and recover more easily from changes in pH than either human or bovine embryos.

 The ability to utilize glucose varies among species.
 Human embryos do not utilize glucose due to limited availability of hexokinase.
 The situation is more complicated for the mouse, as embryos from some strains can metabolize glucose while others cannot.
 Cattle embryos are able to metabolize glucose, although this is affected by culture conditions .

 Some of the controversy regarding the perceived value of the mouse embryo assay is likely the result of the conditions under which the assay was conducted.
 The strain of mouse used, stage of embryo used and the culture conditions employed may also affect the outcome.
 Thus, embryos from inbred strains may provide a better model, and the developmental stage of the embryo will also impact the result.
 For instance, one-cell embryos are more sensitive than two-cell, four-cell or eight-cell embryos.
+Finally, the type of media also influences the assay.
+For instance the absence of protein in the media improves the sensitivity of the assay.

 ISO standards are internationally agreed by experts and when a factory is certified it ensures state-of-the-art manufacturing in a controlled environment and is your assurance of quality.